 Chef Pere Arpa focuses on regional products, and in particular the produce, to reinterpret traditional dishes at Ca l’Arpa.
 They also operate a hotel, where breakfast includes home-made fresh bread, jams, marmalades, and cakes.
 Together, they are a modern interpretation of a traditional inn, focusing on the love of the surrounding countryside.
 Tasting menus start at €40.

 Castell Peralada in Peralada (Alt Empordà)

-Located at the Hotel Peralada, Castell Peralada is the newest member of the Michelin Star club in the Costa Brava.
-Chef Xavier Sagristà offers cuisine based on traditional, quality products from the land and the sea, with a focus on Empordà.
+Located at the Hotel Peralada, Castell Peralada is one of the newest members of the Michelin Star club in the Costa Brava.
+Chef Xavier Sagristà offers a cuisine based on traditional, quality products from the land and the sea, with a focus on Empordà.
 The wine tourism inspired tasting menu is €74 per person.
 Be sure to end the meal with the cheese cart.

 Book the Hotel Peralada Wine&Spa, surrounded by a top-notch golf course, with a wine spa and winery – Rooms from €200